allfed/Population-Loss-NW/README.md

 Estimate fatalities in the direct aftermath of a nuclear war

+## Installation
+1. Clone the repo on your local machine.
+2. Create the Conda environment using `conda env create -f environment.yml`.
+3. Activate the new environment using `conda activate Population-Loss-NW`.
+4. (Optional) Download the `.osm` data to the `data/OSM` directory if you want to use the industrial loss option.
+It can be downloaded [here](https://drive.google.com/drive/folders/13g6QluVBuEs9fm-nOPzuiYNYdXzB1WiK?usp=drive_link).
+5. (Optional) Download the HD LandScan data to the `data/LandScan` directory if you want to use the HD version of the LandScan data.
+It can be downloaded [here](https://landscan.ornl.gov/).

 ## Methodology
 Here we use the methodology of [Toon et al. 2007](https://acp.copernicus.org/articles/7/1973/2007/acp-7-1973-2007.pdf) and [Toon et al. 2008](https://pubs.aip.org/physicstoday/article/61/12/37/393240/Environmental-consequences-of-nuclear-warA) to estimate the number of fatalities in the aftermath of a nuclear war.